+For information, go to www.ukhca.co.uk, contact UKHCA's helpline on 020 86618188.

+Email: helpline@ukhca.co.uk

-For information, go to www.ukhca.co.uk You may contact UKHCA's helpline on 020 86618188; by email helpline@ukhca.co.uk or write to UKHCA, Sutton Business Centre, Restmor Way, WALLINGTON, Surrey SM6 7AH.
+UKHCA, Sutton Business Centre, Restmor Way, WALLINGTON, Surrey SM6 7AH.

 Council Housing and other Council Services:

 To complain about any council service, contact the department or the Area office concerned, and ask for information about their official complaints procedure.
 If, after following this procedure, you are unhappy with the way the Council has dealt with your complaint, you should then contact the Local Government Ombudsman.